-When you visit Capitol Reef National Park on the mighty 5 road trip it’s great to stay in the town of Torrey.
-From Torrey it’s only 11 miles (18 km) to Capitol Reef Visitor Center.
+When you visit Capitol Reef National Park on the mighty 5 road trip in Utah it’s great to stay in the town of Torrey.
+From Torrey it’s only an easy drive of 11 miles (18 km) to Capitol Reef Visitor Center.

 Bryce Canyon National Park

 Bryce Canyon National Park is number four out of five mighty national parks in Utah.
-But Bryce Canyon is certainly not like the other destinations on the mighty five national parks road trip.
+But Bryce Canyon is certainly not like the other destinations on the mighty five national parks road trip itinerary.

 The most significant aspect of Bryce are all the rock hoodoos that the park is filled with.
 The rock hoodoo is a tall and thin spire of rock that stands out from the bottom of a terrain.
 Typically the hoodoos consist of softer rock further down and less easily eroded stone higher up.

-And the eccentrically shaped rocks exist in thousands in Bryce Canyon National Park.
+And on the Utah national parks road trip you notice that the eccentrically shaped rocks exist in thousands in Bryce Canyon National Park.

 Sunrise Point, Inspiration Point, Bryce Point and Sunset Point are beautiful overlooks where you can take in the beautiful views.
 Bryce is so compact that you easily can visit all the most popular viewpoints in less than a day.

 If you want to stay within Bryce Canyon National Park you can stay in Bryce Canyon Lodge when you visit on the mighty five national parks road trip.
-For more hotel options near Bryce Canyon you can also stay in the town of Bryce.
+For more hotels near Bryce Canyon you can also stay in the town of Bryce.